-Financial oversight and stewardship of appropriated funds are fundamental to establishing the accountability and transparency that taxpayers deserve.
+Financial oversight and sound stewardship of appropriated funds are fundamental aspects of the accountability and transparency taxpayers deserve.
 The President has directed federal agencies to improve efficiency, while maintaining and delivering high-quality services.
-The Commission has established three long-term performance goals: (1) improve the agency's financial management reports; (2) improve the efficiency and effectiveness of the acquisition process, and (3) maintain an annual unqualified audit opinion on the agency's financial statements.
+The Commission has established three long-term performance goals: (1) improve the agency's financial management reports; (2) improve the efficiency and effectiveness of the acquisition process, and (3) maintain an annual unmodified audit opinion on the agency's financial statements.